sboselli/tv-multicharts/README.md

 Contributions are welcome!
 Submit a PR with your custom layouts.

-You can target specific markets or exchanges, but please try to have a degree of unity and order in the layout as a whole. (and don't forget to include it in this README).
+You can target specific markets or exchanges, but please try to have a degree of unity and order in the layout as a whole. (and also please include it in this README).

 ## Support